balsollier-lisa/BDM-generator-for-bioimaging/README.md

 # Birth-Death-Move-process-generator-for-bioimaging

-You find five folders:
+These codes and data are part of the supporting information of the article "A generative model to synthetize spatio-temporal dynamics of biomolecules in cells" by L. Balsollier, F?
+Lavancier, J. Salamero and C. Kervrann (available on arXiv: https://arxiv.org/pdf/2303.06951.pdf).

-- ''Code'' gathers all the files necessary to create and illustrate the BDM process.
-These programs are needed to run the examples in the other two folders.
-You must therefore place them in the same folder before running the simulations.
+- ''Code'' contains the Python functions  to simulate a BDM process and plot some descriptors of the result.
+These programs are needed to run the examples in ''A-simple-example-of-simulation'' and  ''A-realistic-example-of-simulation''

-- ''A-simple-example-of-simulation'' contains a python file which allows to fix the characteristics and then to simulate a simple example: particles moving on the square [-1,1]x[-1,1] and all following a Brownian motion.
+- ''A-simple-example-of-simulation'' is an illustrative example of simulation of a simple BDM process, where the particles move inside the square [-1,1]x[-1,1], each following a Brownian motion with reflective boundary conditions, and where the jumps occurs at a uniform rate.

-- ''A-realistic-example-of-simulation'' contains all the data necessary to simulate the example presented in the article
+- ''A-realistic-example-of-simulation'' contains all materials to generate the BDM process considered in Section 3.2 in the article, and plot some descriptors.

-- ''Real-dataset'' contains the real data presented in the article
+- ''Real-dataset'' contains the real-data presented in the article

-- ''Some-simulation-results'' contains 10 simulation sets including the two presented in the article
+- ''Some-simulation-results'' contains several independent simulation results of the BDM process considered in Section 3.2 of the article.